 Apple cider is my most favorite thing about fall and with the spices found in apple cider, it’s enough to give a hint of flavor to the soup.
 Absolutely perfect.

 Once the butternut squash has softened in the soup, it’s time to blend.
 Because I like a silky smooth soup, most of the time.

 As a matter of blending your soup, you can go a few different routes:

 I hope that all of you enjoy this delicious soup!
 I very much like a good bowl of butternut squash soup and think it fits fall amazingly.
-If you wonder why I have garnished this soup the way I did, may I suggest that you sign up for my 7 Simple Hacks to Elevate Your Dinner as I go over garnishing more in depth.
+I would love to hear if you have enjoyed this soup as well down below in the comments along with a rating!

-- 2 each medium butternut squash peeled, seeded, diced
+- 2 each medium butternut squash, peeled, seeded and diced

 - 2 quarts vegetable stock